 - Best, Hugh.
 Debrett's Texas Peerage.
 New York: Coward-McCann, 1983.
 Print.
 (ISBN 069811244X).

 - Crozier, William Armstrong Edition.
 Crozier's General Armory A Registry of American Families Entitled to Coat Armor.
 New York: Fox, Duffield, 1904.
 Print.

 - Paul, Sir James Balfour.
 An Ordinary of Arms Contained in the Public Register of All Arms and Bearings in Scotland Second Edition.
 Baltimore: Genealogical Publishing, 1903.
 Print.

 - Passenger Lists of Vessels Arriving at Galveston Texas 1896-1951.
 National Archives Washington DC.
 Print.

 The Dorman Family Crest was acquired from the Houseofnames.com archives.
 The Dorman Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 25 September 2014 at 15:24.
+This page was last modified on 11 April 2016 at 19:52.